imhassla/openvpn-access-bot/README.md

 - `source env/bin/activate`
 - `pip install -r requirements.txt`

-Replace 'TOKEN' and 'admin_ids' with your data.
+Replace 'TOKEN' and 'admin_ids' in openvpn-access-bot.py script with your data and run it after:
 - `screen python3 openvpn-access-bot.py`

 Functions: